baskerville/bspwm/README.md

     adaptative_raise
         Prevent floating windows from being raised when they might cover other floating windows.

+    status_stdout
+        Output the status of monitors and desktops on stdout.

 ## Mouse Bindings

     button_modifier + left mouse button